Japanese supercomputer is crowned world’s speediest

 ARM licensees have tried for years to gain a foothold in data centers without much success.
 But the cloud service operated by Amazon has begun aggressively promoting ARM-based offerings.

 Christopher Bergey, senior vice president of ARM’s infrastructure business, predicts more gains in high-performance computing.
 For one thing, the longtime supercomputer maker Cray, recently bought by Hewlett Packard Enterprise, plans to sell systems based on Fujitsu’s ARM-based chips.
+Cray is based in Seattle.

 Fugaku “is the culmination of almost 10 years of investment and work,” Bergey said.
-“It’s a pretty exciting time.”
+“It’s a pretty exciting time.

 The Top500 list, compiled by researchers in the United States and Germany, is being released to coincide with a supercomputing event that is ordinarily held in Frankfurt, Germany, but that is going virtual this year because of the coronavirus pandemic.